TrelisResearch/install-guides/jupyter-lab-setup.md

 1. You'll need to have both python and pip installed to do this.
 Ask ChatGPT how if you don't.
 On a Mac, it's best to install python using homebrew, which itself needs to be installed from the homebrew repo on GitHub.
 2. Open a terminal.
-3. Set up and activate a virtual environment, by running:
+3. Set up and activate a virtual environment, by running (note that you may not need to install venv as it may be there already):
 ```
 pip install venv
 ```